milyo001/Footwear/README.md

  Name: Any*</br>
  </br>

-*You can put random information but the number should be the one from above
+*You can put random information but the card number should be the one from above

 # Addons and Libiries